MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-F-Procedure-Administration/part-301-Procedure-Administration/subpart-ECFR339c1e1fba17896-Additions-Tax-Additional-Amounts-Assessable-Penalties/subjectgroup-ECFRc5cb6195621aa7d-Additions-Tax-Additional-Amounts/section-301.6722-1.md

 (xxxiv) Section 6056 (relating to information returns reporting on offers of health insurance coverage by applicable large employer members);

-(xxxv) Section 6035, other than a statement described in section 6724(d)(1)(D), (relating to basis information with respect to property acquired from decedents, generally Schedule A of Form 8971, *Information Regarding Beneficiaries Acquiring Property From a Decedent*);
+(xxxv) Section 6035 (relating to basis information with respect to property acquired from a decedent, generally Schedule A of Form 8971, *Information Regarding Beneficiaries Acquiring Property from a Decedent*), other than an information return described in section 6724(d)(1)(D), whether an initial or supplemental payee statement;

 (xxxvi) Section 6050Y(a)(2), 6050Y(b)(2), or 6050Y(c)(2) (relating to certain life insurance contract transactions);